International politics of the Middle East

 Method of assessment

-Assessment is 100% coursework, comprised of two 4,000 word essays worth 50% each.
+Assessment is 100% coursework, comprised of one 4,000 word essay.
 All coursework is resubmissable.